moikoros/help/docs/inf/creatingplugins.md

 Infinite Yield contains global functions that you can use in commands.
 These are covered in the Plugin Functions page.

 Each command should follow the following format.

-A snippet is pseudo-code which means it will not work at it's current state as it has been ripped from its original required code.

 ```lua
 -- Note: This is just a snippet